-- A Bachelor Degree Application Form with advisor signature for each degree (e.g.; BA, BS, BM, BSN, BFA).
-Forms are available in division offices and in the Registrar's Office. - 2.
+- 1. A Bachelor Degree Application Form with advisor signature for each degree (e.g.; BA, BS, BM, BSN, BFA).
+Forms are available on the Truman Web page. - 2.
 The appropriate major worksheet(s).
-(Also available in division offices and the Registrar's Office.) - 3.
-The appropriate minor worksheet(s), if applicable.
+(Also available online.) - The appropriate minor worksheet(s), if applicable.
 (In lieu of a minor worksheet, students may photocopy the page from the catalog listing the minor requirements.) - 4.
 A worksheet for General Honors in Arts and Sciences, if applicable.